Low traffic neighbourhood

-In the United Kingdom, a Low Traffic Neighbourhood (LTN) is an area in which filtered permeability and traffic calming are deployed to reduce motorised through-traffic in residential areas.
+In the United Kingdom, a low traffic neighbourhood (LTN) is a residential area in which filtered permeability and traffic calming measures are deployed to reduce motorised through-traffic.
 Many LTNs were introduced in spring 2020, although the same principles had been in use in London since the 1970s.

 LTNs can be implemented through the use of barriers such as bollards, boom barriers and planters; they can also be implemented virtually through the use of automatic number-plate recognition cameras and road signs, which can allow vehicle access for residents and emergency services while prohibiting unrelated through traffic.

 History

 A pre-COVID-19 modal filter on Finsbury Park Road in Hackney.
 The barrier arrangement allows cyclists and emergency vehicles to pass through but excludes general motor traffic.

-Prior to the COVID-19 pandemic, there were already at least 25,000 modal filters across the UK.
-Low Traffic Neighbourhoods have been a common policy in designing new towns and communities in the UK since the 1960s.
+There were already at least 25,000 modal filters across the UK before 2020, and low traffic neighbourhoods have been a common policy tool used in designing new towns and communities in the UK since the 1960s.

 Local councils engaged in extensive public consultations and provided educational materials to ensure community awareness and support for the LTN implementations.

 In Primrose Hill, London, the death of two children on the roads in the 1960s led to the railway bridge on Regent's Park Road being closed to vehicles, using bollards.
 This made Primrose Hill an area without through traffic.

 In Newtown, Exeter, Sandford Walk and East John Walk were closed to vehicles in 1970, using bollards and ramps, as part of a programme of urban renewal.

 One of the best known LTNs was implemented in De Beauvoir Town, Hackney, London, by the Greater London Council, designed by architect and local resident Graham Parsey.
 The modal filters were introduced as experimental measures on 8 April 1974 and made permanent in April 1975.

-During the COVID-19 pandemic of 2020–21, 72 Low Traffic Neighbourhoods with modal filters were rolled out under emergency legislation in London, covering a population of around 300,000.
+During the COVID-19 pandemic of 2020–21, 72 low traffic neighbourhoods with modal filters were rolled out under emergency legislation in London, covering a population of around 300,000.
 Waltham Forest had previously introduced a number of LTNs between 2015 and 2019.

+The Department for Transport commissioned a review of LTNs in 2023 which found that they were "effective in achieving outcomes of reducing traffic volumes within their zones while adverse impacts on boundary roads appear to be limited", but also that "while they can work, in the right place, and, crucially, where they are supported, too often local people don't know enough about them and haven't been able to have a say".
+A survey of residents in trial areas in London, Birmingham, Wigan, and York surveyed for the review showed that an average of 45% of respondents supported the schemes and 21% opposed them.
+58% were unaware that they lived in a low traffic neighbourhood.